-After you retired, your employer sent a certification of your remaining sick leave credits (if applicable) to ETF.
+After you retired, if you met the sick leave program requirements, your employer sent a certification of your remaining sick leave credits (if applicable) to ETF.
 Your premiums are paid in the order shown below:

-- Sick leave credits: If you were eligible for the Sick Leave Credit Conversion Program and had accumulated sick leave credits, they will be used to pay your premiums. - Deductions from your annuity: After any sick leave is used up, premiums are deducted each month from your annuity payment if it is large enough. - Direct billing: If the annuity amount after other deductions is not large enough to cover the premiums, or you are only receiving a long-term disability insurance (LTDI) or duty disability benefit, the insurance carrier will bill you for premiums, and you will pay them directly.
+- 1. Sick leave credits: If you were eligible for the Sick Leave Credit Conversion Program and had accumulated sick leave credits, they will be used to pay your premiums. - 2.
+Deductions from your annuity: After any sick leave is used up, premiums are deducted each month from your annuity payment if it is large enough. - 3.
+Direct billing: If the annuity amount after other deductions is not large enough to cover the premiums, or you are only receiving long-term disability insurance (LTDI) or a duty disability benefit, the insurance carrier will bill you for premiums, and you will pay them directly.

-If you are retired and have life insurance coverage through the WRS, are at least age 66, and have used up all of your sick leave credits, you may be able to elect to convert your life insurance to pay for health insurance premiums.
-See the Converting Your Group Life Insurance To Pay Health or Longterm Care Insurance Premiums (ET-2325) brochure or contact ETF.
+If you are retired and have life insurance coverage through the WRS, are at least age 66, and have used up all of your sick leave credits, you may elect to convert your life insurance to pay for health insurance premiums.
+See the Converting Your Group Life Insurance To Pay Health or Long-term Care Insurance Premiums (ET-2325) brochure or contact ETF.